stonepros/stone/doc/mgr/stone_api/index.rst

 .. warning::
-  Some endpoints are still under active development, and should be carefully used since new Ceph releases could bring backward incompatible changes.
+  Some endpoints are still under active development, and should be carefully used since new Stone releases could bring backward incompatible changes.

 Authentication and Authorization
 ================================

-Requests to the Ceph API pass through two access control checkpoints:
+Requests to the Stone API pass through two access control checkpoints:

 * **Authentication**: ensures that the request is performed on behalf of an existing and valid user account.
 * **Authorization**: ensures that the previously authenticated user can in fact perform a specific action (create, read, update or delete) on the target endpoint.

-So, prior to start consuming the Ceph API, a valid JSON Web Token (JWT) has to be obtained, and it may then be reused for subsequent requests.
+So, prior to start consuming the Stone API, a valid JSON Web Token (JWT) has to be obtained, and it may then be reused for subsequent requests.
 The ``/api/auth`` endpoint will provide the valid token:

 .. code-block:: sh

   $ curl -X POST "https://example.com:8443/api/auth" \
-    -H  "Accept: application/vnd.ceph.api.v1.0+json" \
+    -H  "Accept: application/vnd.stone.api.v1.0+json" \
     -H  "Content-Type: application/json" \
     -d '{"username": <username>, "password": <password>}'